History of molecular biology: Chromosomes and inherited traits

 In 1927, Nikolai Koltsov proposed that inherited traits would be inherited via a "giant hereditary molecule" which would be made up of "two mirror strands that would replicate in a semi-conservative fashion using each strand as a template".
 Max Delbrück, Nikolay Timofeev-Ressovsky, and Karl G. Zimmer published results in 1935 suggesting that chromosomes are very large molecules the structure of which can be changed by treatment with X-rays, and that by so changing their structure it was possible to change the heritable characteristics governed by those chromosomes.
 In 1937 William Astbury produced the first X-ray diffraction patterns from DNA.
 He was not able to propose the correct structure but the patterns showed that DNA had a regular structure and therefore it might be possible to deduce what this structure was.

 In 1943, Oswald Theodore Avery and a team of scientists discovered that traits proper to the "smooth" form of the Pneumococcus could be transferred to the "rough" form of the same bacteria merely by making the killed "smooth" (S) form available to the live "rough" (R) form.
 Quite unexpectedly, the living R Pneumococcus bacteria were transformed into a new strain of the S form, and the transferred S characteristics turned out to be heritable.
 Avery called the medium of transfer of traits the transforming principle; he identified DNA as the transforming principle, and not protein as previously thought.
 He essentially redid Frederick Griffith's experiment.
 In 1953, Alfred Hershey and Martha Chase did an experiment (Hershey–Chase experiment) that showed, in T2 phage, that DNA is the genetic material (Hershey shared the Nobel prize with Luria).

-Discovery of the structure of DNA
+Discovery of DNA structure

 In the 1950s, three groups made it their goal to determine the structure of DNA.
 The first group to start was at King's College London and was led by Maurice Wilkins and was later joined by Rosalind Franklin.
 Another group consisting of Francis Crick and James Watson was at Cambridge.
 A third group was at Caltech and was led by Linus Pauling.
 Crick and Watson built physical models using metal rods and balls, in which they incorporated the known chemical structures of the nucleotides, as well as the known position of the linkages joining one nucleotide to the next along the polymer.
 At King's College Maurice Wilkins and Rosalind Franklin examined X-ray diffraction patterns of DNA fibers.
 Of the three groups, only the London group was able to produce good quality diffraction patterns and thus produce sufficient quantitative data about the structure.